-Robin Hood & FriendsFestivals History Literacy
+Robin Hood & FriendsFestivals Literature

+While Richard the Lion Heart is away on Crusades, his brother, Prince John, exploits the Saxon Peasants.
 Robin Hood and his friends make a pact to fight for the rights 'of the honest and good'.
-They ambush the Sheriff of Nottingham while he is passing through Sherwood Forest.
-As a reprisal, Prince John lures them into a trap and they seemed doomed.
-But King Richard returns in the nick of time to save the day, and friendship overcomes conflict.
+They ambush the Sheriff of Nottingham in Sherwood Forest, but as a reprisal, Prince John lures them into a trap.
+Fortunately King Richard returns to save the day, and friendship overcomes conflict.

 Cast: 25 to 50 Solo speaking & Group singing parts * = Solo singing

 Robin Hood*, Will Scarlett*, Maid Marian*, Bess*, Friar Tuck*, Mrs Little John*,

-Little John, Little John Children, Much, Witches, King Richard Lion-Heart, Prince John,Allin-a-Dale, Sheriff of Nottingham, Sir Guy of Gisbourne, Walter of Weybridge, Deer;Hot Shot Team: George-a-Greene, Nat the Weaver, Arthur-a-Bland, Liza Dumpling,Gilbert-of-the-White-Hand, Goodie Bodkin, Agnes Charmwart, Sadie Stubblestraw, OthersClass Choruses: Minstrels, Crusaders, Saracons, Guards, Jailers, Saxon Peasants, Woodland Folk
+Little John, Little John Children, Much, Witches, King Richard Lion-Heart, Prince John,Allin-a-Dale, Sheriff of Nottingham, Sir Guy of Gisbourne, Walter of Weybridge, Deer;Hot Shot Team George-a-Greene, Nat the Weaver, Arthur-a-Bland, Liza Dumpling,Gilbert-of-the-White-Hand, Goodie Bodkin, Agnes Charmwart, Sadie Stubblestraw, OthersClass Choruses: Minstrels, Crusaders, Saracons, Guards, Jailers, Saxon Peasants, Woodland Folk